-Team and Lead Officer – Resident Engagement Team, Sue Rickard
+Team and Lead Officer – Resident Engagement Team, Laila Kricha

 Section 1.
 Description of Project

 Section 2.
-Intended aims of projects under each of Business Plan Heading
+Intended aims of projects under each of Business Plan Headings

 1. Improving the customer experience (does the project encourage wider resident engagement, improve resident satisfaction, make services more accessible or other?)